The-California-Tech/california-tech/content/2023/05/SOURCES-CONFIRM-Ditch-Day-Imminent-Reality-Bending-Chaos-Approaches.md

   - write-for-the-tech
   - editorial
 summary: >-
   Pasadena, CA (AP) - The world is on the brink of an unprecedented cataclysmic event known as "Ditch Day," set to occur tomorrow.
 ---

 *Editor's note: This is the text of a 35,000-word manifesto as submitted to The California Tech by the serial ditch day faker and alarmist known as Jeff.
-The text was sent in May, 2023 to The California Tech by the person who calls himself “GTBF,” identified by the ORE as Jeff, whom authorities have implicated in three counts of **Engaging students at hours that prevent a full night of sleep** and 16 **Engaging students in activities without information about what is going to happen to them or during the activity**.
+The text was sent in May 2024 to The California Tech by the person who calls himself “GTBF,” identified by the OSE as Jeff, whom authorities have implicated in three counts of **Engaging students at hours that prevent a full night of sleep** and 16 **Engaging students in activities without information about what is going to happen to them or during the activity**.
 The author threatened to awaken the entire campus with pots and pans at 7:30am “tomorrow” unless the newspaper published this manuscript.
 The Dean of Students and the Assistant Vice President for Student Affairs recommended publication.*

 Pasadena, CA (AP) - The world is on the brink of an unprecedented cataclysmic event known as "Ditch Day," set to occur tomorrow.
 The enigmatic group responsible for this apocalyptic spectacle has issued a cryptic message advising, "Go to bed frosh, Ditch Day is tomorrow."
 As panic grips the globe, scientists, government officials, and citizens alike are scrambling to comprehend the impending chaos and prepare for the unknown.
 Ditch Day, a convergence of science, mysticism, and pranks, looms like a surreal shadow on the horizon.
 The exact nature of this phenomenon remains shrouded in mystery, leaving experts to speculate and theorize on its mind-bending implications.